 The proposed cultivated turf of the newt mitigation corridors as shown on the submitted landscaping scheme is unacceptable.
-Details of appropriate treatment of the newt mitigation corridor has been requested.
+Details of appropriate treatment of the newt mitigation corridor has been requested by the Nature Conservation Officer.
+However, it is considered that this could be addressed through condition.

 The proposed access to the newt mitigation area B is required to be retained.
 The revised layout shows access to mitigation area B to be provided from the southern part of the site to the south of the apartment block.
-Acceptability of this position is awaited from the Councils Nature Conservation Officer.
+This has been agreed as being acceptable to the Nature Conservation Officer.